hashrocket/capybara-webmock/README.md

 `localhost`, `127.0.0.1`, `*.lvh.me`, and `lvh.me` are the only whitelisted domains.
 Custom domain support is a planned feature.

-This gem currently supports Ruby on Rails applications with an RSpec test suite, using the Selenium Firefox and Chrome drivers.
+This gem currently supports Ruby on Rails applications with RSpec and Cucumber test suites, using the Selenium Firefox and Chrome drivers.

 ### Installation